The New Bipartisan Redistricting Commission

 The 2020 enabling legislation that defined aspects of the current round of redistricting specified that districts should be drawn to preserve “Communities of Interest (COI).
 The law defined communities of interest as “a neighborhood or any geographically defined group of people living in an area who share similar social, cultural, and economic interests.
 In the past, such communities often had their voting rights suppressed through gerrymandering or other forms of voter suppression.
 Several new tools have been created to help these groups and neighborhoods identify themselves and their boundaries so that the Redistricting Commission can try to keep them intact as it draws district lines.

 The tools enable COIs to identify what makes them a community and also to create a map file that can be submitted to the Redistricting Commission for consideration.
 The goal is to help citizens create as many community maps as possible–especially hard-to-count populations that might be overlooked in the redistricting process.

-The League of Women Voters has sponsored free training sessions to teach citizens how to create a map of their COI and submit it.
-The League will continue to work with other redistricting reform organizations to promote these tools with Virginia residents.
+The League of Women Voters of Virginia has sponsored free training session to teach citizens how to create maps and submit them.
+The League will continue to work with other redistricting reform organizations to promote the use of these tools with Virginia residents.